 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.
+As an Amazon Associate I earn from qualifying purchases.

-Sometimes it’s nice to have 50 recipes to choose from, but my goal with this post is to really help you by only providing a few great recipes!
 They’re all AIP, autoimmune protocol, that’s the point!
 So they’re going to be exciting, rich and delicious, but they’re all free of eggs, dairy, nuts and seeds, and they’re obviously Paleo first, so no grains or refined sugars.

-AIP notes
+AIP Holiday Recipe notes

 Happy Holidays, friends!